wp-plugins/somatic-framework/readme.txt

 * NEW: metabox field "upload-files" can now handle audio as well as images!
 * old field type for featured image plUpload boxes, "upload-featured", is now deprecated: use "upload-files", with 'data' arg set to "featured"
 * FIX: multiple plUpload boxes on the same page now behave!
-* NOTE: any old metabox fields dealing with attachments should probably be revisited...
 * FIX: soma_fetch_image() was failing certain specific requests, now returns original full file URL if the requested size is not available (eg: original pic was smaller than site's "large" setting)
 * FIX: soma_fetch_image() now includes custom image sizes when available
 * NEW: soma_fetch_image() now returns title, description, caption, and alt text